-The Company is exposed to interest rate risk in connection with its receivable financial facility pursuant to which it may borrow up to \$2.0 million, which bears interest at a variable rate based on the prime rate.
-The Company is also exposed to interest rate risk on loans from its controlling stockholder which bear interest at 9%.
+The Company is exposed to interest rate risk in connection with its receivable financial facility pursuant to which it may borrow up to \$25 million, which bears interest at a variable rate based on LIBOR.

 The Company sells its products principally in the United States of America in US dollars and thus is not exposed to foreign currency risk.